RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execute-Atomic-Tests-(Remote).md

 #### Enable PS Remoting

 If your Local and Remote machines are both Windows OS, you simply need to enable PS Remoting on the Remote machine.
-Instructions to enable PS Remoting can be found [here](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/enable-psremoting?view=powershell-7)
+Instructions to enable PS Remoting can be found [here](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/enable-psremoting?view=powershell-7).

-Note: see the "-SkipNetworkProfileCheck" option if your client is on a public network
+**Note:** see the "-SkipNetworkProfileCheck" option if your client is on a public network

+By default, only users in the Adminstrators group on the Remote machine can make a PS Remoting connection.

+#### Installing PowerShell Core

+PowerShell Core